klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 The red line between the two CPUs denotes a fully cache coherent link between the CPUs.
-In 2016 this would very likely have been either Intel CPUs or IBM POWER CPUs, and both had proprietary fully cache coherent links to link CPUs in a shared memory system.
+In 2016 this would very likely have been either Intel CPUs or IBM POWER CPUs, and both had proprietary fully cache coherent links to link CPUs (but not GPUs) in a shared memory system.
 The red link between the GPUs denotes a similarly proprietary connection between the GPUs for easy data transfer between the GPUs at typically a much higher bandwidth than that offered by the connections between the CPU and GPU.
 However, not all systems used